Carpal Bones

 • The dorsal face is rough and forms the base.

-• The apex is posterior, is prolonged medially.
+• The apex is posterior and prolonged medially.

-• The proximal face is convexo- concave from before backward and articulates with the radius.
+• The proximal face is convexo-concave from front to back and articulates with the radius.

-• The distal face is divided by a sagittal ridge into two facets for the second and third and the fourth carpals.
+• The distal face is divided by a sagittal ridge into two facets for the second, third, and fourth carpals.

 • The medial face has facets for the radial carpal.